 Once the judge has granted the winding up order, the director’s powers cease.
-The court will appoint an official receiver to take over.
+The court will appoint an Official Receiver to take over.
 Their role will be to communicate with the directors, secure any company assets, make staff redundant and deal with creditors.

 In time, a licensed insolvency practitioner may be appointed to take over from the Official Receiver to complete the corporate liquidation.